r0hitm/devavatar-archived/src/content/blog/subtyping-rules-enabling-flexibility-without-breaking-the-type-system.md

 ---
 title: "Subtyping Rules: Enabling Flexibility without Breaking the Type System"
-description: "Subtyping is a fundamental concept in static typing that provides flexibility and polymorphism while ensuring soundness in the type system."
+description: Subtyping is a fundamental concept in static typing that provides flexibility and polymorphism while ensuring soundness in the type system.
+In any language, subtyping must not break the type system and make it unsound.
+Therefore, there are certain rules that enables subtyping, namely, width-subtyping, permutation-subtyping, transitiviy-subtyping, and reflexivity.
 pubDatetime: 2023-05-14T00:00:00.000Z
 tags:
   - programming